 Specifies that the server uses a GSS-API plug-in to perform authentication.
-If the client authentication is not specified, the server returns a list of server-supported plug-ins, including any Kerberos plug-in that is listed in the srvcon_gssplugin_list database manager configuration parameter, to the client.
+If the client authentication is not specified, the server returns a list of server-supported plug-ins, including any Kerberos plug-in that is listed in the srvcon\gssplugin\list database manager configuration parameter, to the client.
 The client selects the first plug-in found in the client plug-in directory from the list.
 If the client does not support any plug-in in the list, the client is authenticated using the Kerberos authentication scheme (if it is returned).
-If the client authenticated using the first supported plug-in in the list.
+If the client authentication is the GSSPLUGIN authentication scheme, the client is authenticated using the first supported plug-in in the list.